Justin Turner Player Props: Red Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.
+- The Guardians' 3.83 team ERA ranks eighth across all MLB pitching staffs.

-- The Guardians' 3.81 team ERA ranks eighth across all league pitching staffs.
+- Guardians pitchers combine to surrender the fifth-fewest home runs in baseball (59 total, one per game).

-- The Guardians give up the seventh-fewest home runs in baseball (59 total, one per game).
+- Bibee makes the start for the Guardians, his eighth of the season.
+He is 1-1 with a 3.20 ERA and 40 strikeouts in 39 1/3 innings pitched.

-- Bieber (4-3) gets the starting nod for the Guardians in his 13th start of the season.
-He's put together a 3.72 ERA in 75 2/3 innings pitched, with 53 strikeouts.
+- The righty's most recent time out was on Thursday against the Minnesota Twins, when he went five innings, surrendering three earned runs while allowing six hits.

-- In his most recent outing on Wednesday against the Baltimore Orioles, the righty went four innings, allowing seven earned runs while surrendering eight hits.
+- In seven games this season, the 24-year-old has a 3.20 ERA and 9.2 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.